Federal Tax Benefits

 You will receive information about your annual educational expenses in a 1098-T statement by January 31 each year.
 You can sign up to receive this form electronically or by mail to the home address of record.

-Iona College, like most schools, reports charges and awards posted to your student account for the tax (calendar) year.
+Iona University, like most schools, reports charges and awards posted to your student account for the tax (calendar) year.
 We do not report on the basis of payments made.